Password Policy, Standards and Guidelines

-You are responsible for reviewing this Policy periodically to ensure your continued compliance with all Seton Hall University Information Technology guidelines.
+You are responsible for reviewing this procedure periodically to ensure your continued compliance with all Seton Hall University Information Technology guidelines.

 To protect confidential information, the Department of Information Technology has implemented the following password expiration rules:

 - Student passwords will expire 330 days after the last password change;

 - Faculty passwords will expire 330 days after the last password change;

 - Employee, vendor and contractor passwords will expire 330 days after the last password change.

 University employees who process credit cards are required to change their passwords every 30 days, in accordance with the Payment Card Industry Data Security Standard (PCI DSS).

 All users of Seton Hall Information Technology must abide by the following password standards and guidelines and do everything they can to safeguard their passwords.

 The new password must meet the following minimum requirements